konveyor/analyzer-lsp/docs/labels.md

 # Labels

-Labels are `key=val` pairs associated with Rules or Rulesets.
+Labels are `key=val` pairs associated with Rules or Rulesets as well as Dependencies.
 They are specified on a Rule or a Ruleset.
+For Dependencies a provider will add the labels to the dependecies when retrieving them.
 Labels on a Ruleset are automatically inherited by all the Rules in it.
 Labels are specified under `labels` field as a list of strings in `key=val` format:

 ```yaml
 labels: